karukaaa/ChatApp/README.md

 Displays echoed responses from the server.

-Replaces special response 203 = 0xcb with a predefined message.
+Replaces special response 203 = 0xcb with a predefined message: "Received special code!"

 All WebSocket connection logic is encapsulated within the library.